 For fast, reliable treatment, you can visit one of our emergency room locations or make an appointment

 Common Causes of Burns

 Natural or environmental conditions –

-- Fire – One of the most common causes of burns are direct or indirect exposure to open flames.
+Fire – One of the most common causes of burns is direct or indirect exposure to open flames.
 Whether the exposure is caused by a campfire or a stove burner, even brief exposure to open flames can result in serious burn injuries.

 Heat – Exposure to high levels of heat can result in burns.
-Open flames do not have to be present for heat burns to occur.
+Open flames do not have to be present for it to occur.
 Prolonged exposure to high heat levels can result in dehydration and burned or blistered skin.

 Sun Exposure – Long-term exposure to direct sunlight is responsible for one of the most common types of burns: sunburns.
 People with light-colored skin can become sunburned after only a few minutes in direct sunlight.
 Although sunburns are usually minor, certain medications and health conditions can make direct sunlight exposure potentially severe.

-- Hot water – Burns from hot water, or scalding injuries, are the leading cause of burns in small children.
+Hot Water – Burns from hot water, or scalding injuries, are the leading cause of burns in small children.
 A pot of water boiling on the stove can be spilled, resulting in very severe injuries that require emergency medical treatment or a visit to the emergency room.
 In serious cases, scalding injuries can be fatal.

 Equipment, appliance, or work-related causes –

 Electricity – When electrical equipment fails or is used improperly, serious burns can be the result.
 Frayed wires, unsafe work practices or failure to wear safety gear can all lead to electrical burns.

 Chemical – Direct contact with hazardous chemicals can lead to some of the most serious types of burns.
 Although these kinds of burns are more common in certain professions, some household products have the potential to cause severe chemical burns.

-- Radiation – Radiation burns are always serious.
+Radiation – Radiation burns are always serious.
 Working with certain kinds of equipment can lead to radiation burns if safety practices are neglected.
-Radiation burns almost always require emergency medical attention.
+Radiation burns almost always require emergency medical treatment.